chumaky/datero-docs/docs/installation.md

     chumaky/datero
 ```

-Now you can access the web application on [http://localhost](http://localhost) and the database on `localhost:5432`.
+Now you can access the web application on [http://localhost :octicons-tab-external-16:](http://localhost){: target="_blank" rel="noopener noreferrer" } and the database on `localhost:5432`.

 By default, `datero` contains compiled and installed connectors for the following databases: